P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: ADMM for RNNs

-Theorem~\ref{the: convergence rate} concludes that ADMMiRNN converges globally at a rate of $O(1/T)$.
-The convergence rate is consistent with current work of ADMM~\cite{zhong2014fast,wang2019multi }.
-Due space limited, the proofs of the above theorems are also omitted in the supplementary materials.
+Theorem~3 concludes that ADMMiRNN converges globally at a rate of $O(1/T)$.
+The convergence rate is consistent with the current work of ADMM~\cite{wang2019multi,zhong2014fast,ouyang2013stochastic}.
+Due to space limited, the proofs of the above theorems are also omitted in the supplementary materials.
+This analysis is suitable for ADMMiRNN and SP-ADMMiRNN.

+When it comes to AP-ADMMiRNN, the convergence analysis is more complicated.
+This analysis is still based on former assumptions.
+From \cite{chang2016asynchronous}, we have the following lemma,